seanMj/FileTypeOrganization_WIN-Linux/README.md

 thought something like this could be used to do analysis of a system visually much easier

+Running example
-- enter program name, and a source location (where you wish to look) and the destination (where you wish to save)
+>enter program name, and a source location (where you wish to look) and the destination (where you wish to save)

-- The Program will go through a directory and collect all file types, and filenames
+> The Program will go through a directory and collect all file types, and filenames

-- Next the program will create a directories within the destination location and begin to copy files of type T, to that location
+> Next the program will create a directories within the destination location and begin to copy files of type T, to that location

-- The Program Ends (program runs relatively fast and without hassle.
+> The Program Ends (program runs relatively fast and without hassle.

 To run program in command line: